dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 Terraform uses HashiCorp configuration language (HCL), while crossplane use `YAML` and follows the same structure conventions as Kubernetes manifests.

 <!-- Transitioning -->
 It can be a big jump to go from Terraform to Control planes, which is why tools like _Kubeform_ and _the Terraform provider for Crossplane_ exists.
 Kubeform provides auto-generated Kubernetes CRDs for Terraform resources so that you can manage any cloud infrastructure in a Kubernetes native way.
-This requires you to rewrite your Terrform JSON to Kubernetes CRDs, so if that is too time consuming you can instead you can use Crossplane's Terraform provider.
+This requires you to rewrite your HCL to Kubernetes CRDs, so if that is too time consuming you can instead you can use Crossplane's Terraform provider.
 This provider lets you copy-paste your Terraform syntax directly into a CRD and Crossplane will in concept run `terraform apply` automaticity.
 This could be an intermediate step before doing a complete transition from Terraform to Crossplane.

 Crossplane will be described in greater detail in the _Managing External State_-section.